- 25/03/20: Info regarding language availability

 Is this Qualtrics Survey localised?

 However, you can also translate it yourself.
 You’ll find infos in the Qualtrics documentation.
-I recommend making use of the built-in Google translation and use that as your basis.
-Note that some Google translations go pretty wrong, mostly due to the somewhat, unusual Grammar used in the original English text.
+I recommend to make use of the built-in Google translation and use that as your basis.
+Note that some Google translations can go pretty wrong, so manual review is a must.

 There are no localisations announced going beyond language.
 Qualtrics allows for amending the survey flow based on existing information, so you could ask different questions for, say, France.
 However, that requires some configuration and to some extend defeats the purpose of a quick to deploy out-of the box solution.

 Note: Some users, who registered very early for the solution for <500 employees face an issue, where the translation feature as well as the layout changes (such as uploading logo) are not available.
 If you are affected by this and if it’s a problem, guidance from Qualtrics is to request a new access via this link.